 Collectively, our 4 Sunday afternoon parallel sessions constitute comprehensive practical guidance regardless of where delegates are in their careers or stages in coping with a sight loss.
 For Patients and their families, clinicians and rehabilitation professionals, scientists and students alike, the quality of our faculty will ensure a learning and motivational experience of high value.

 In Patient Session 2 titled “Independence, Self-Determination – Are the Barriers Real? high-achieving Kiwis will relate their stories of success and how they have overcome barriers to realise their potential.
-The session will also include content of particular relevance to family members, colleagues and friends of people with a sight loss.
+The session will also include insights into travelling as a sight-impaired person and content of particular relevance to family members, colleagues and friends of people with a sight loss.

 Our closing Plenary “Where are we at and what Does the Future Hold?” will concisely review global efforts by mode of treatment.
 Referencing stages of disease, the session will provide commentary on the multiple avenues of intervention, including correcting the underlying defect, regenerating damaged retinal cells, preventing further retinal deterioration and providing artificial methods of sensing light.